upbound/docs/content/spaces/quickstart/_index.md

 ### Create a DNS record

+{{< hint "important" >}}If you chose to create a public ingress, you also need to create a DNS record for the load balancer of the public facing ingress.
+Do this before you create your first control plane.{{< /hint >}}

 Create a DNS record for the load balancer of the public facing ingress.
 To get the address for the Ingress, run the following:

 ```bash